intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README_VTune.md

       cd /opt/intel/openvino/deployment_tools/inference_engine/samples
       ./build_samples.sh

-Wait until you see "**Build completed, you can find binaries for all samples in the /home/intel/inference_engine_samples_build/intel64/Release subfolder.**", then type below command to start Intel® VTune™ Amplifier
+Wait until you see "**Build completed, you can find binaries for all samples in the /home/intel/inference_engine_samples_build/intel64/Release subfolder.**".

+Then download the test video from here: [head-pose-face-detection-female-and-male.mp4](https://github.com/intel-iot-devkit/sample-videos/blob/master/head-pose-face-detection-female-and-male.mp4?raw=true), and type below command in terminal to start Intel® VTune™ Amplifier

       amplxe-gui